-Toronto-area home prices extend torrid slide from peak
+Toronto-area home prices extend slide; rate hike seen delaying recovery

 The total number of homes sold fell 34.8 per cent to 6,357 in August compared to a year earlier.

+Mr. Porter said a new increase coming so soon after July's rate increase "accentuates" the Bank of Canada's urgency to raise rates, which will leave many anticipating there could be yet another move later this year.

+"So I wouldn't brush it off -- I think that will put a bit more upward pressure on some of the medium and longer-term mortgage rates as well, and of course the variable rates will move almost instantaneously," he said.

-The detached house sector has been hit hardest, with the average price of a detached home in the City of Toronto now down 1.2 per cent compared to a year ago at $1,191,052, while detached house prices in the 905 region surrounding Toronto have fallen 0.1 per cent over the past year to an average of $906,592 in August.
+The detached house sector has been hit hardest in Toronto's real estate downturn, with the average price of a detached home in the City of Toronto now down 1.2 per cent compared to a year ago at $1,191,052, while detached house prices in the 905 region surrounding Toronto have fallen 0.1 per cent over the past year to an average of $906,592 in August.

 From the market's peak in April this year, the average price for detached homes in the GTA has fallen 19.6 per cent to $968,494 in August from $1,205,262 in April, bringing the average detached home price back below $1,000,000 in the region.